hp3icc/Direwolf-APRS-Web-Dashboard/README.md

     sudo service lighttpd force-reload

-Clone all files of this repository to your home directory and copy the files in the "code" folder to /var/www/html/
+Download or clone all files of this repository to your home directory and copy the files in the "code" folder to /var/www/html/

 	sudo git clone https://github.com/PC7MM/Direwolf-APRS-Web-Dashboard ~/Direwolf-APRS-Web-Dashboard